Refresher: GLMs and What They Actually Estimate

 A concrete example

 Let’s say I want to know the probability that a particular species of fish is present in a lake.
-I survey 20 lakes and record whether the fish is there or not.
+I survey 20 lakes and record whether the fish species is there or not.

 Code